IramAbid/gitcmd/README.md

 4. Pop Stash

-To apply the latest stash and remove it from the stash list: git stash pop: This command reapplies the latest stash and then removes it from the stash list.
-You can also specify a particular stash to pop: git stash pop stash@{<index>}
+To apply the latest stash and remove it from the stash list: git stash pop: This command reapplies the latest stash and then removes it from the stash list. we can also specify a particular stash to pop: git stash pop stash@{<index>}
 Example: git stash pop stash@{0}

 5. Drop Stash
 To remove a stash from the list without applying it: git stash drop stash@{<index>}